Namkyeong/namkyeong.github.io/_pages/about.md

 layout: about
 title: About
 permalink: /
-subtitle: M.S. student in Machine Learning
+subtitle: ph.D. student in Machine Learning

 profile:
   align: right